Internal Funding Sources for the College of Medicine

 |

-The Holden Comprehensive Cancer Center will award two prizes from the Donald D. Dorfman Endowment for the best research papers in leukemia and lymphoma published in 2011 or 2012.
-One award will be to an investigator in the area of basic laboratory research and one to an investigator in the area of clinical research, including population science.
+The Holden Comprehensive Cancer Center will award one prize of $25,000 from the Donald D. Dorfman Endowment for the best research papers in leukemia and lymphoma published in 2017-2019.

 |